Checking In: Reception

 Checking In premiered on CBS on April 9, 1981, and lasted for only four episodes in the Thursday, 8:00 p.m.
-EST timeslot.
+ET timeslot.
 Faced with low ratings, the series was cancelled, and the final episode aired on April 30, 1981.
 Gibbs then returned to her regular role on The Jeffersons and it was explained that the St. Frederick Hotel had burned down.

 Checking In was the first All in the Family spin-off series that was not successful, unlike The Jeffersons, Maude and Maude spin-off Good Times.
-Other failed spin-off attempts were Gloria in the 1982-1983 season and 704 Hauser in 1994.
+Other failed spin-off attempts were Gloria in the 1982–1983 season and 704 Hauser in 1994.

 Home media

 The third episode, "Whose Side Are You On?", was added as a bonus feature on The Jeffersons: The Complete Series 33-disc DVD set issued by Shout!
 Factory.